telatin/nim-for-bioinformatics/docs/installing.md

 {: .no_toc }

 Nim is rapidly evolving and it can be useful to have the possibility to manage multiple versions of the compiler.
-The _nimchoose_ package allows this, and it's my recommended way ov getting nim up and running.
+The _nimchoose_ package allows this, and it's my recommended way of getting _nim_ up and running.

 {: .fs-6 .fw-300 }